 In Minnesota state parks, there are typically no year-round camping options and limits on how long you can stay.
 Most state parks allow camping for up to 14 consecutive days within a 30-day period.

-If you’re interested in trying the RV lifestyle, consider renting an RV first before you commit to living in your own RV full time.
-You might also want to read more tips and tricks about RVing before taking your first lengthy trip, like finding out how you can realistically cook meals in your RV for a full week or more.
-Whether you decide to camp for just a few days or make a move into your RV permanently, you’ll be able to find lots of great camping sites in Minnesota.
+If you’re interested in trying the RV lifestyle, consider renting an RV first before committing to one full time.
+You might also want to read more tips and tricks about RVing before taking your first lengthy trip.
+For example, you can learn to realistically cook meals in your RV for a full week or more.
+Whether you decide to camp for just a few days or make a move into your RV permanently, you’ll find lots of great camping in Minnesota.